Philip Kearny

 Philip Kearny Jr. (/ˈkɑːrni/; June 1, 1815 – September 1, 1862) was a United States Army officer, notable for his leadership in the Mexican–American War and American Civil War.
 He served in French Emperor Napoleon III's Imperial Guard at the Battle of Solferino.
+He was also Stephen Watts Kearny's nephew.

 The first U.S. citizen to be awarded the French Légion d'Honneur, he was killed in action in the 1862 Battle of Chantilly.